venkataravuri/247.ai-assignment/README.md

 - Half-duplex architectures, means the user and the assistant must take turns to speak.
 Neither caller/agent cannot interrupt.
 Its a turn-based conversational model.
 - Full-duplex architectures enable bi-directional communication as both parties are always listening even when speaking or acting

 Will full-duplex architecture callers can correct the AI’s understanding as soon as it is apparent there is an issue which enables more efficient interactions.
-Full-duplex can perform actual proactive moderation of live voice chat because the system is not batching text to be analyzed but instead analyzing the meaning of the user speech in parallel with transcription.
+Full-duplex can perform actual proactive moderation of live voice chat because the system is not batching text to be analysed but instead analysing the meaning of the user speech in parallel with transcription.

 Start with half-duplex communication and progress into full-duplex as we make progress.